AsharGit/Python-ICP/README.md

 Wiki for ICP-3:  https://github.com/AsharGit/Python-ICP/wiki/ICP-3

-## ICP-4: This ICP is an introduction to Deep Learning algorithms
+## ICP-4: This ICP is an introduction to Deep Learning algorithms.

 Video for ICP-4: https://youtu.be/uOI0CpbPKpI

 Wiki for ICP-4:  https://github.com/AsharGit/Python-ICP/wiki/ICP-4

-## ICP-5:
+## ICP-5: This ICP has us use Deep Learning to interpret and graph data.

 Video for ICP-5: https://youtu.be/7ZNkycuh55g